DanielBustillos/Users-self-registration-Thingsboard-community-edition/README.md

 # ThingsBoard Public Dashboard with User Registration and Device Management

-This project allows users to self-register via a customizable public dashboard in ThingsBoard Community Edition.
-It uses AWS API Gateway to securely receive user data without exposing sensitive JWT tokens.
-The data is processed by an AWS Lambda function that:
+This project enables user self-registration via a customizable public dashboard in ThingsBoard Community Edition.
+It integrates AWS API Gateway and a Lambda function to securely and cost-effectively collect user data without exposing sensitive JWT tokens, while interacting with ThingsBoard's API methods.
+The AWS Lambda function processes the following tasks:

 - Creates a new customer and user in ThingsBoard.
-- Assigns the public dashboard to the new customer.
+- Assigns the public dashboard to the newly created customer.
 - Creates a new device linked to the user.

-By using an API Gateway, this project prevents direct exposure of tenant JWT tokens on the public dashboard, enhancing security.
+By leveraging AWS API Gateway and Lambda, this project offers a secure and affordable solution, ensuring tenant JWT tokens are not exposed on the public dashboard while keeping operational costs low.

 ![Create account dashboard](./assets/createAccountScreenShoot.png)

-**Security Consideration**: The API Gateway securely manages the communication between the public dashboard and the backend to avoid exposing JWT tokens.
+> **Note**: The current code includes some workarounds designed to function safely.
+For example, a new device is created for each new account.
+These shortcuts are practical for enabling the auto-registration process in the ThingsBoard Community Edition.
+However, if you need a more efficient and scalable solution, consider upgrading to the paid version of ThingsBoard, which offers advanced features and better scalability.

 ## Project Logic